Fewsats/fewsats-python/README.md

 class to handle payments.
 You can use handle them manually or use the `as_tools()` method to create tools for autonomous agents.

+### Making Payments

+Obtain information about your account and perform payments:

 ``` python
 from fewsats.core import *
 ```